 What Are Toxic Backlinks and Why They’re Dangerous

-Toxic backlinks are low-quality or spammy links pointing to your website that can harm your search rankings and trigger Google penalties.
+Toxic backlinks are low-quality or spammy links pointing to your website that can that can harm your search rankings and trigger Google penalties in your off-page SEO strategy.
 These harmful links come from suspicious sources like link farms, irrelevant sites, or manipulative link schemes.

 How Toxic Backlinks Harm Your SEO Performance

-Google evaluates the quality of sites linking to you as trust signals.
+Google evaluates the quality of sites linking to you as trust signals, and proper technical SEO ensures your site structure can handle and recover from toxic backlinks efficiently.
 When low-quality or spammy sites link to your domain, they can drag down your overall domain authority and trustworthiness.
+To prevent long-term damage, you should follow a clean white hat SEO strategy that avoids manipulative link practices.

 The impact ranges from subtle ranking decreases to devastating manual penalties that remove your site from search results entirely.